Check out our One Room Challenge white and grey bathroom makeover with colorful garden wallpaper and accents for our small master ensuite.

 The same field tile in the shower continues around all four walls for a beautiful tile wainscotting and is finished with the Jeffrey Court grey ramp edge trim.
 This custom wall treatment is a perfect pairing to the marble hexagon floor.

 I purchased a new vanity from Lowes that arrived damaged so I ordered a second and it arrived damaged as well.
 If you followed along in my Instagram stories, you saw that I repaired the first one myself instead of trying a third.
-It is a stand-alone grey vanity with a porcelain sink and chrome pulls that work well with the Hansgrohe faucet collection.
+I really wanted a free-standing vanity to maximize the small space.
+It has a porcelain sink and chrome pulls that work well with the Hansgrohe faucet collection.

 Now let’s talk about the garden wallpaper.
 I had originally planned on using tone-on-tone green paint colors with the upper walls, ceiling, and molding.
 After being inspired to bring in a few plants I knew I really wanted a green wallpaper in there.
 Plus the new drywall is completely smooth and I couldn’t pass down the opportunity to wallpaper without having to sand!